Deep-Plane Facelift: Your Complete Guide for 2022

 Some light bleeding may also follow your surgery so don’t be alarmed if you see some spotting on your bandages during the first few days post-procedure.
 If you notice any excess bleeding, your pain or swelling worsens significantly, or you notice a change in your incisions, don’t hesitate to contact your facial plastic surgeon’s office for follow-up care and advice.

 Is The Recovery Different From a Traditional Facelift?

 Recovering from a Deep-Plane Facelift is very similar to the process following a traditional facelift, often lasting about one to two weeks with many of the same side effects.
-If your Deep-Plane Facelift was performed well by an expert facial plastic surgeon, you should expect smoother healing of the incisions and a reduced amount of bruising throughout the area.
+If your Deep-Plane Facelift was performed well by the best facelift plastic surgeon in Beverly Hills, you should expect smoother healing of the incisions and a reduced amount of bruising throughout the area.
 Deep-Plane Facelift recoveries do not involve any special measures, risks, or potential complications so patients can reap the extra benefits of this surgery without any additional worries!

 Benefits of Deep-Plane Facelift

 The advantages of this approach include the following: